jcgonzalezb/Cypress-Workshop-final/README.md

 ## Usage

+According to the objectives described above, the three tests created are:

+- Featured Items Carousel Test
+- Header Test
+- Buy Items Test

 1. To run the tests on the terminal in Cypress without the reports, access the 'Cypress-Workshop-final' directory and run the following command:

 ```